 The main statute governing civil procedure in Switzerland is the CCP.
 Besides civil procedure, the CCP equally governs debt collection proceedings in relation to non-monetary matters as well as domestic arbitration proceedings, unless the arbitrating parties opt out of its application.

 Predominantly, civil proceedings in Switzerland are governed by the principle that it is up to the parties to decide how, when, for how long and to what extent they wish to submit claims as plaintiffs, whether they wish to accept or contest such claims as defendants, or whether they wish to lodge or withdraw appeals.
-In the same vein, it is generally up to the parties to submit the factual allegations relevant to decide the dispute, and the court when assessing the matter may not take into account facts that have not been argued by the parties.
-In contrast thereto, certain proceedings – in particular (but not limited to) family law matters – are governed by the principle that the court has a certain obligation to collect and determine relevant facts to resolve the dispute.
+In the same vein, it is generally up to the parties to submit the factual allegations relevant to decide their dispute, and the court when assessing the matter may not take into account facts that have not been argued by the parties.
+In contrast thereto, certain proceedings – in particular (but not limited to) family law matters – are governed by the principle that the court has a certain obligation to collect and determine relevant facts to resolve a dispute.

-Irrespective of any principle that may apply, Swiss civil proceedings are governed by the principle of iura novit curia (i.e., it is up to the court to apply the substantive law ex officio regardless of whether or not a party has invoked certain provisions of law).
+Irrespective of any principle that may apply, Swiss civil proceedings are governed by the principle of iura novit curia (i.e., it is up to the court to apply the substantive law ex officio regardless of whether a party has invoked certain provisions of law).
 Put differently, when rendering a decision, a court may base its decision on legal provisions that the parties did not invoke at all.
 Of course, it goes without saying that the court would do so only after having heard the parties.

-In proceedings before the Swiss Federal Tribunal acting as the last instance of appeal to review violations of, among others, fundamental rights, federal and cantonal or inter-cantonal law, and acting as sole instance of appeal in domestic and international arbitration proceedings, the principle of iura novit curia does not apply.
+In proceedings before the Swiss Federal Tribunal acting as the last instance of appeal to review violations of, among other things, fundamental rights, federal and cantonal or inter-cantonal law, and acting as sole instance of appeal in domestic and international arbitration proceedings, the principle of iura novit curia does not apply.
 Rather, these proceedings are governed by a principle requiring the parties to point out explicitly and demonstrate what provisions of law are violated by the decision they appeal.

-In terms of duration, a period of between three and seven years may be taken as a benchmark for a full litigation appealed through all instances up to the Swiss Federal Tribunal, depending on the court seized, the nature of the proceedings and whether or not an extensive procedure of taking of evidence is required.
+In terms of duration, a period of between three and seven years may be taken as a benchmark for a full litigation appealed through all instances up to the Swiss Federal Tribunal, depending on the court seized, the nature of the proceedings and whether an extensive procedure of taking of evidence is required.

 ii Procedures and time frames

-The three principal types of proceedings foreseen by the CCP are the ordinary, simplified and summary proceedings.
+The three principal types of proceedings foreseen by the CCP are ordinary, simplified and summary proceedings.
 Claims must be submitted under an ordinary proceeding unless the law expressly provides otherwise.